luisgg98/DSFiware-hackathon/assets/docs/README-provider.md

     postgis-0                     1/1     Running     0          23m
 ```

-## Step 4.5- Addition of the service route to the Apisix
+## Step 4.5- Addition of the service route to the Apisix without security
 1. Initially, we are going to modify the apisix values file to enable its management of the new route `fiwaredsc-provider.ita.es` and _upgrade_ the apisix helm chart to just renew the involved components (_apisix-control-plane_)
     ```shell
     hFileCommand api upgrade
       # Running CMD=[helm -n apisix upgrade -f "./Helms/apisix/values.yaml" apisix "./Helms/apisix/"  --create-namespace]
     ```
 2. Add a new route to the service
+   **NOTE**: This configuration exposes the service without any authentication nor authorization process.
+It is just created just for testing and should be replaced as soon as possible by the route managed by the Data Space Connector.
-   We are going to redirect the requests to https://fiwaredsc-consumer.ita.es to the scorpio context broker
+   We are going to redirect the requests to https://fiwaredsc-consumer.ita.es/ngsi-ld/* to the scorpio context broker
     ```json
     # https://fiwaredsc-provider.ita.es/ngsi-ld/...
-    ROUTE_PROVIDER_SERVICE_fiwaredsc_provider_ita_es='{
+    ROUTE_PROVIDER_SERVICE_fiwaredsc_providerWithoutAutho_ita_es='{
       "uri": "/ngsi-ld/*",
       "name": "service",
       "host": "fiwaredsc-provider.ita.es",